kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ## Implementing binary operators

 The `add_slots` function that was referenced in the operator table is as follows.
-Remember that this function will be called by `compile_expression_`.
+Remember that, this function will be called by `compile_expression_`.
 It takes in two stack offsets `a` and `b` and returns another stack offset containing the result value.

 ```c
 slot_t add_slots(slot_t slot_a, slot_t slot_b) {